Srekel/the-debuginator/README.md

 # How to use Stingray Plugin

-Not supported anymore (I mean, technically it should work with little problems but Stingray doesn't exist anymore so you are almost certainly not using it).
+Not supported anymore (I mean, technically it should work with little problems but Stingray isn't available to the public any more so you are almost certainly not using it).